 Sec.
 126.202. - Composition.
 JPAC shall consist of the following three members: the Director, the Director of Public Works, and the City Risk Manager, or their respective designees.
-However, when an independent agency is using the services of the Division, the chief administrative officer/executive director, or other equivalent position, of the independent agency, or his designee, shall be a member of the JPAC in lieu of the Director; and further provided, that, when the Downtown Investment Authority ("DIA") is the using agency, the DIA executive director of the DIA shall be a member of JPAC in lieu of the Director.
+However, when an independent agency is using the services of the Division, the chief administrative officer of the independent agency, or his designee, shall be a member of the JPAC in lieu of the Director; and further provided, that, when the Downtown Investment Authority ("DIA") is the using agency, the executive director of the DIA shall be a member of JPAC in lieu of the Director.

 Sec.
 126.203. - Evaluation Committees.
 For all evaluated competitive solicitations, the Chief shall designate an evaluation committee consisting of at least two individuals recommended by the respective using agency ("Evaluation Committee").
-Prior to the Chief designating individuals to serve on an Evaluation Committee, the Chief shall require all potential evaluators to complete the disclosure form required in Section 126.112(d) of the Code and obtain an ethical clearance from the City Ethics Office and the applicable department head, chief, or other comparable supervisory personnel.
-The Evaluation Committee shall evaluate and score competitive solicitation proposals, responses, or replies in accordance with the competitive solicitation terms.
+The Evaluation Committee shall evaluate and score competitive solicitation proposals, responses or replies in accordance with the competitive solicitation terms.